Gelius3/Gelius-PMD-Move-Effects/README.md

 Hecka-Bad: For general assistance, and various move effects used as basis for my move effects.

+Mond: For assistance in making some of the effects.

+Frostbyte: For assitance in making some of the effects.

 pmdsky-debug repo: For general information on how to make these.

 Sky Temple Discord Server: For general assistance on making these, and tools to edit the rom, which allow me to test the effects myself.